This time of year always feels a little crazy, especially if you run a business!

 We know that the hustle and bustle of the holidays can have you frazzled and feeling a little bah-humbug.
 But with some strategic tweaks, your business can be buzzin’ while you sip your cider and sing carols.

 LET Us SHOW YOU 10 EASY HOLIDAY IMAGES YOU CAN CREATE TO BOOST SALES THIS SEASON!

 Whatever it is you’re selling, using a mockup will almost always help you cinch the deal.
 That’s because people want to see exactly what they’re getting, so take out the guess-work!

 Using our iPad mockups you can overlay your own designs.
 Even if you’re selling a digital product, you can use them to show off your e-book covers, printables, worksheets and more.

-In the example below I've created a photo collage from our Cozy Winter Collection and then inserted it overtop of the iPad using Canva.
-Rather than just one photo in the announcement, I've shown my audience a cute little peek inside to get them more interested!
+In the example below we’re sharing a screenshot of our Vintage Holiday Collection inserted overtop of the iPad.
+Rather than just one photo in the announcement, I’ve shown my audience a cute little peek inside to get them more interested!

 2 / Re-design your Newsletter Header